-- Important Note 1: The lifetime of a consumable is determined by the rotation and the movement of the mechanical parts.
-A stop of the print operation leads to further movement of the paper due to retraction into the park position. - Important Note 2: After replacing the Developer Unit, the PC Cartridge, or the Fuser Unit the above mentioned Reset functions have to be called up.
+Important Note 1: The lifetime of a consumable is determined by the rotation and the movement of the mechanical parts.
+If a print is stopped the paper moves back into the parking position.
+This retracting is influencing the OPC life time and is registered in the lifecycle counting by three additional pages.

+Important Note 2: After replacing the Developer Unit, the PC Cartridge, or the Fuser Unit the above mentioned Reset functions have to be called up.

-4.3.2 CLOCK MENU
+4.3.2 CLOCK MENU (only PP 4050XP/PP4650)